terralang/terra/api.md

 ---

+    type:isunit()

+True if the `type` is the empty tuple.
+The empty tuple is also the return type of functions that return no values.

+---

     type:(isprimitive|isintegral|isarithmetic|islogical|canbeord)orvector()

 True if the `type` is a primitive type with the requested property, or if it is a vector of a primitive type with the requested property.